edertone/TurboTesting/TurboTesting-Node/extras/help/publish-release.md

 # How to make the library available to the public:

-1 - Make sure all tests pass
+1 - Make sure all tests pass (tb -cbt)

 2 - Review git changelog to decide the new version value based on the GIT changes: minor, major, ...